esa/pagmo/doc/sphinx/tutorials/getting_started_with_hyper_volumes.rst

   pop = population(prob, 50)  # Construct the population object
   hv = hypervolume(pop)  # Construct the hypervolume object from the population object

+Note that you need to reconstruct the hypervolume object if the fitness values of the population are changing.
+The point set which is saved in the hypervolume object is not updated automatically.

-Second method uses and explicit representation of coordinates as point set:
+The second way of construction uses an explicit representation of coordinates for the input point set:

 .. code-block:: python